natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64A.md

 '''Pros:'''

 * Excellent ground attack armaments like the unique Hellfire missile and accurate 30 mm cannon
-* Adequate air to air capability with the Stinger or AIM-9L missiles
+* Adequate air-to-air capability with the Stinger or AIM-9L missiles
 * Adequate speed and manoeuvrability
 * Adequate countermeasure ability with Radar Warning Receiver and flares
 * Good overall durability with two pilots